ansible/ansible-rulebook/docs/actions.rst

      - No
    * - extra_vars
      - Additional vars to be passed into the playbook as extra vars.
      - No
+   * - json_mode
+     - Boolean, sends the playbook events data to the stdout as json strings as they are processed by ansible-runner
+     - No
+   * - set_facts
+     - Boolean, the artifacts from the module execution are inserted back into the rule set as facts
+     - No
+   * - post_events
+     - Boolean, the artifacts from the module execution are inserted back into the rule set as events
+     - No
+   * - ruleset
+     - The name of the ruleset to post the event or assert the fact to, default is current rule set.
+     - No
+   * - var_root
+     - If the event is a deeply nested dictionary, the var_root can specify the key name whose value should replace the matching event value.
+The var_root can take a dictionary to account for data when we have multiple matching events.
+     - No

 run_job_template